Kattis/problem-package-format/spec/legacy.md

   i.e., they must be of length at least 2, at most 255, consist solely of lower or upper case letters a–z, A–Z, digits 0–9, period, dash, or underscore, but must not begin or end with period, dash, or underscore.
 * All text files for a problem must be UTF-8 encoded and not have a byte-order mark (BOM).
+* All text files must have Unix-style line endings (newline/LF byte only).
+  Note that LF is line-ending and not line-separating in POSIX, which means that all non-empty text files must end with a newline.
+* Natural language (for example in the [problem statement](#problem-statements) filename) must be specified as 2-letter [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code if it exists, otherwise as a 3-letter code from ISO 639.
+  Optionally, it may be suffixed with a hyphen and an ISO 3166-1 alpha-2 code, as defined in BCP 47, for example `pt-BR` to indicate Brazilian Portuguese.
 * All floating-point numbers must be given as the external character sequences defined by IEEE 754-2008 and may use up to double precision.

 ### Programs